AndreyFernandes-NP/AndreyFernandes-NP/README.md

 <h3 align="left">About this GitHub</h3>

 <p align="left">
-This is my <b>personal playground</b>: personal projects, collaborations, college code, experiments, game mods, and random ideas that turned into code or I've decided to commit.<br>
+It's a collection of personal projects, collaborations, college code, experiments, game mods, and random ideas I decided to commit.<br>
 Some projects are simple, some are messy and weird (on purpose), but all of them are something to me.
 </p>